Jacob Poscoliero

-Jacob Robert Poscoliero (born 11 April 1990) is an Australian footballer who plays as a central defender/defensive midfielder for South Coast Flame FC.
+Jacob Robert Poscoliero (born 11 April 1990) is an Australian footballer who last played as a central defender/defensive midfielder for South Coast Flame FC.

 Club career

 Central Coast Mariners

 On 8 October 2014, Poscoliero joined the Central Coast Mariners in the A-League.
 Poscoliero made his senior debut 10 days later, in Central Coast Mariners' 2–1 loss to Wellington Phoenix.

 Perth Glory

 On 18 May 2017, Poscoliero transferred to Perth Glory.

 On 30 January 2018, Perth Glory released Poscoliero after he played only eight times.

 Return to Central Coast Mariners

 A day after his release from Perth Glory, Poscoliero returned to previous club Central Coast Mariners.
 At the end of the season, Poscoliero's contract expired and wasn't renewed.